enkimute/ganja.js/README.md

 The inline syntax is powerful and flexible.
-It offers full operator overloading, overloads scientific e-notation to allow you to directly specify basis blades and allows using lambda expressions without the need for calling brackets in algebraic expressions.
+It offers full operator overloading, overloads scientific e-notation to allow you to directly specify basis blades and allows using arrays or lambda expressions without the need for calling brackets in algebraic expressions.

 ```javascript
 Algebra(2,0,1,()={